When you apply to live in a retirement village, you will be given a large stack of papers. What do all the forms mean and where should you start?

-The ORA is the ‘terms and conditions’ agreement between a resident and a retirement village operator.
+The occupation right agreement is the ‘terms and conditions’ agreement between a resident and a retirement village operator.

-Under the Retirement Villages Act 2003, every intending resident must receive independent legal advice from a solicitor before signing an ORA.
+Under the Retirement Villages Act 2003, every intending resident must receive independent legal advice from a solicitor before signing an occupation right agreement.

-As with the disclosure statement, the terms outlined in the ORA can differ from village to village.
+As with the disclosure statement, the terms outlined in the occupation right agreement can differ from village to village.
 Your lawyer should talk you through the paperwork, isolate anything that appears unreasonable or unusual, and ensure you fully understand the agreement.

 The Code of Residents’ Rights set out the general terms of respect and care that the Retirement Villages Act provides for all residents.